mlamsey/cs7633-stretch-teleoperation/README.md

 # Description

-We present a framework for controlling a Hello Robot Stretch using hand gestures as an input.
+We present a framework for controlling a Hello Robot Stretch using several input modalities, including an XBox controller, an onscreen GUI, and hand gestures.
 We leverage [open-source hand pose estimation software](https://google.github.io/mediapipe/) to collect control input from a camera mounted on a desk near the robot.
 This allows users to control a robot for pick-and-place tasks in an intuitive manner, without the need for peripheral input hardware.

 # Launch